aerickt/steno-dictionaries/README.md

  - `#TAB` → `Shift+Tab`

 For writing every single keyboard shortcut possible, I recommend [Emily's modifiers dictionary](https://github.com/EPLHREU/emily-modifiers).

+## movement.modal
+This is a modal dictionary that is an extension to the [movement keys in my commands.json dictionary](#Movement-keys).

+Once the [modal dictionary plugin](https://github.com/Kaoffie/plover_modal_dictionary) has been installed from the plugins manager and the plugin has been enabled, add the dictionary above commands.json.
+Whenever a movement key has been stroked, the `STPH` cluster on the left hand will no longer have to be pressed when stroking successive movement strokes.

+Examples:
+ - `STPH-G/-G/-G/-G` → arrow key to the right 4 times
+ - `STPH*R/-R/-R` → select 3 characters to the left
+ - `STPH-BG/-BG/-BG` → move to the right by 3 words

 ## plover-base.json
 This dictionary is intended to replace Plover's main.json that comes by default.
 It's not intended to be as extensive (hence **base**) but it should hopefully be more consistent and easier to use, especially as it does not contain any misstrokes.